 ADHD: Many children with ADHD, especially those who experience impulsivity and hyperactivity, have trouble controlling their behavior.
 They may find it very hard to comply with instructions or switch from one activity to another.
 That makes them appear defiant and angry.

-“More than 50 percent of kids with ADHD also exhibit defiance and emotional outbursts,” says Dr. Vasco Lopes, a clinical psychologist at the Child Mind Institute.
+“More than 50 percent of kids with ADHD also exhibit defiance and emotional outbursts,” says Vasco Lopes, Psy.D., a clinical psychologist at the Child Mind Institute.
 Their inability to focus and complete tasks can also lead to tantrums, arguing, and power struggles.
 That doesn’t necessarily mean they’ve been diagnosed with ADHD.
 In fact, ADHD is sometimes overlooked in kids who have a history of severe aggression because there are so many bigger issues.
+(Read more about the connection between ADHD and aggression.)

 Anxiety: Children who seem angry and defiant often have severe, and unrecognized, anxiety.
 If your child has anxiety, especially if he’s hiding it, he may have a hard time coping with situations that cause him distress.
 He may lash out when demands at school, for instance, put pressure on him that he can’t handle.
 In an anxiety-inducing situation, your child’s “fight or flight” instinct may take hold.
 He may have a tantrum or refuse to do something to avoid the source of acute fear.